SexMC/xOctqne-IP-Stresser/README.md

 1. Ensure you have proper authorization to test the target IP address.
 2. Modify the target IP address in the configuration file (if applicable).
-3. Run `Stresser.bat` as described in the usage section.
+3. Run `py stresser.py` as described in the usage section.
 4. Monitor the network's response to understand its resilience against ICMP attacks.

 ## Contributing